apjanke/brew/docs/Manpage.md

     violation in the output.

     If `--rspec` is passed, install and use the RuboCop RSpec gem.

+    If `--no-parallel` is passed, do not use parallel RuboCop execution.
+This can make large outputs more manageable in the terminal.

     Passing `--only-cops=``cops` will check for violations of only the listed RuboCop `cops`, while `--except-cops=``cops` will skip checking the listed